brettz9/eslint-config-ash-nazg/README.md

 - `import-x/no-unused-modules` - Useful (for `missingExports` at least),
   but doesn't catch dynamic imports and reports for other deliberately non-modular scripts
-- `jsdoc/check-alignment` (recommended) - A pretty good practice, but not that important.
 - `jsdoc/check-indentation` - A pretty good practice, but that that important.
 - `jsdoc/require-description` - Though a very good practices, this is difficult for large code bases to implement and even cumbersome